Call Us 24/7 Text Us

 Your answer lies in a great legal defense.
 The road ahead will not be easy, but with the right legal help, you can overcome this unpleasant event and move forward more positively.

-Understanding DUI Charges in California
+Understanding DUI Penalties in California

 If the police have pulled you over for DUI, you probably have already undergone a field sobriety test or received a breathalyzer or blood test.
 In California, .08 percent or higher is the legal percentage used for impairment.